You can make managing poor performance easy

 c) They simply need more knowledge or information or understanding.

-What follows are some simple ways to help both prevent problems and when they do occur, what to do about them.
+What follows are some simple ways to help both prevent problems when managing poor performance and when they do occur, what to do about them.

 - Miss the telling signs in the trial period.
 Follow up on any issues which arise during that time.

 - Wait until the next performance review.
 Deal with any emerging problems as soon as they become apparent.

 - Develop an attitude or fixed view of the employee, there may be many reasons for under-performance

 - Ignore what other people are saying about someone’s under-performance; subtly check it out, if you don’t at first agree